-Vraga, E. K., & Bode, L. (forthcoming).
+Vraga, E. K., & Bode, L. (2017).
 I don’t believe you: How providing a source corrects misperceptions across social media platforms.
-Accepted for publication at Information, Communication, and Society.
+Information, Communication, and Society, online first.

 Vraga, E. K. (2016).
 Party differences in political content on social media.
 Online Information Review, 40, 595-609.

 Vraga, E. K., Bode, L., & Troller-Renfree, S. (2016).
 Moving beyond self-reports: Using eye tracking to determine topic and style differences in attention to social media content.
 Communication Methods and Measures, 10, 2-3, 149-164.

 Vraga, E. K., Thorson, K., Kligler-Vilenchik, N., & Gee, E. (2015).
 How individual sensitivities to disagreement shape youth political expression on Facebook.
 Computers in Human Behavior, 45, 281-289.

 Vraga, E. K., & Tully, M. (2015).
 Media literacy messages and hostile media perceptions: Processing of nonpartisan versus partisan political information.
 Mass Communication and Society, 14, 422-448.